top of page

 1. Post-Surgery Recovery

 After a hospital stay due to surgery, seniors often require follow-up medical care at home.
-Home care nursing agency play a key role in ensuring wounds heal properly, monitoring for signs of infection, managing pain, and helping the patient return to daily activities safely.
+Home care nursing agencies play a key role in ensuring wounds heal properly, monitoring for signs of infection, managing pain, and helping the patient return to daily activities safely.
 For instance, a senior recovering from hip replacement surgery may need regular assessments and wound care while regaining mobility.

 2. Chronic Health Conditions